 Order Confirmation System or OCS - A screen that visually confirms to the customer that their order has been correctly entered.
 It is connected to the POS system.

 Presell Board - A menu board installed before the ordering station, often smaller than the main board.
 It speeds up service and allows for suggestive selling.

 Preview Board - See above, another name for Presell Board.

-Rotating Helix - Swivel mechanism on the base of the canopy or clearance bar that spins the equipment if a vehicle makes contact with the top bar or canopy.
+Rotating Helix - Swivel mechanism on the base of the canopy or clearance bar that spins the equipment if a vehicle contacts the top bar or canopy.

-Timer/Statistics System Software - Using data from magnetic loops, measure and display key performance metrics including number of cars in the drive-thru and total visit time.
+Timer/Statistics System Software - Using data from magnetic loops, measure and display key performance metrics, including the number of cars in the drive-thru and total visit time.